rafael-oelmann/Rent-Bike-JS/README.md

 # Rent-Bike-JS 🚲

+## Intro

+A simple node.js app that emulates a rent-bike docking station system, commonly used in cities.

+This was written with TDD (Test Driven Development) approach using Jest as my testing framework.

 ## Class Diagram (Docking Station & Bike)

 ![image of a class diagram.](/images/classDiagram.png "image of a class diagram.")